-Lentigo simplex is a type of colored (pigmented) lesion that is not caused by sun exposure, although it looks like the freckle-like condition caused by sun exposure called solar lentigo.
-In both conditions, an increased number of pigment-producing cells (melanocytes) is present.
+Lentigo simplex is a type of color-containing (pigmented) lesion not caused by sun exposure, which looks like the freckle-like condition (lentigo) caused by sun exposure (solar lentigo).
+In both conditions, an increased number of pigment-producing cells (melanocytes) are present.
 Lentigo simplex can occur anywhere on the body, including areas that are not exposed to sunlight.
-Multiple lentigos are associated with several inherited syndromes, but lentigo simplex also can occur as a single lesion.
+Multiple lentigos are associated with several inherited syndromes, but lentigo simplex can also occur as a single lesion.
 Single lesions often develop on the lips or on the gums.
 Lesions may be caused by some forms of ultraviolet light therapy.
 If this is the case, the lesion may be seen as identical to those caused by exposure to sunlight.

 Lentigo simplex may occur in people of all ages.
 The lesions usually appear first in early childhood, but they can also be present at birth or develop later in life.

 Lentigo simplex can occur anywhere on the body, including areas that are not exposed to sunlight.
-They appear as brown-to-almost-black, small spots, usually 3 mm or smaller in diameter.
-The edges of the lesions may be smooth or somewhat jagged with even distribution of color.
+They appear as brown to almost black, small spots (macules), usually 3 mm or smaller in diameter.
+The edges (margins) may be smooth or somewhat jagged with even distribution of color.

 Lentigo simplex is a non-cancerous (benign) lesion.
-The physician may recommend:
+Your physician may recommend:

 - Periodic follow-up evaluations.

-- Surgical removal of single lesions that may be difficult to distinguish from malignant lesions (melanomas).
+- Surgical removal of single lesions that may be difficult to distinguish from malignant lesions, such as melanomas.

 Bolognia, Jean L., ed.
 Dermatology, pp.981, 1761-1763.
 New York: Mosby, 2003.